A question I received recently:

 And if after all of this, I receive a clear sign that my marriage should end (she decides she wants divorce and is intent upon it), then I would do what is necessary in that situation.
 Maybe you will stay married to her for the next ten years, and after that separate to enjoy the type of life you desire.
 Or maybe in some years she will change into someone with as much faith as yourself, and then you may be glad that you stayed with her.

-So my advice is the Prophet’s advice, peace be upon him: Fear God and keep her.
+So my advice is the Prophet’s advice, : Fear God and keep her.

 And leave it to God to take care of your destiny.
 Trying to steer your destiny is a heavy and exhausting burden.
 Free yourself from that burden.
 Enjoy the life that God has given you, do your best, constantly ask for God’s forgiveness, and know that God can put you in a better place anytime He decides.
 If you want to speed this process up, you can do it through worship, asking for forgiveness, and avoidance of sin.